oglimmer/annotation-demo/README.md

 }
 ```

-The `de.oglimmer.AnnotationTest.logic.JsonPathFilter` defines a JsonPath string where
+The `de.oglimmer.annotationTest.logic.JsonPathFilter` defines a JsonPath string where
-a some logic in `de.oglimmer.AnnotationTest.rest.GenericJsonController.inferDtoType`
+a some logic in `de.oglimmer.annotationTest.rest.GenericJsonController.inferDtoType`
-and `de.oglimmer.AnnotationTest.rest.GenericJsonController.isJsonValidForFilter` evaluate this JsonPath.
+and `de.oglimmer.annotationTest.rest.GenericJsonController.isJsonValidForFilter` evaluate this JsonPath.